Automattic/jetpack/readme.txt

 Create and customize your WordPress site, optimize it for visitors and revenue, and enjoy watching your stats tick up.
 Built it, share it, and watch it grow.

 * Advanced site stats and analytics to help you understand your audience.
-* Auto publish blog posts and products to social media by simply using our tools to connect to Facebook, Instagram, Twitter, and Linkedin.
+* Auto publish blog posts and products to social media by simply using our tools to connect to Facebook, Twitter, and Linkedin.
+* Easily share Instagram posts on your pages and blog posts.
 * Collect a payment or donation, sell a product, service, or membership with simple integrations with PayPal and Stripe.
-* SEO tools to grow traffic for Google, Bing, Twitter, Facebook, and WordPress.com to maximize your reach.
+* Grow traffic with SEO tools for Google, Bing, Twitter, Facebook, and WordPress.com.
 XML sitemap created automatically.
 * Advertise on your site to generate revenue.
 The Jetpack ad network automatically does the work for you to find high-quality ads that are placed on your site.
-* Manage your site from anywhere with the official WordPress mobile app, available for Apple iOS (iPhone or iPad) and Google Android.
+* Manage Jetpack features from anywhere with the official WordPress mobile app, available for Apple iOS (iPhone or iPad) and Google Android.
 * Looking for a CRM?
 Check out the Jetpack CRM plugin which works alongside Jetpack to give you a simple and practical way to build relationships with your customers and leads.

 = EASY DESIGN TOOLS =